Transition planning for small business owners

 Plan early with estate planning

 Establishing a will with your overall intentions is an important step for planning ahead.
 Speak with your accountant on the potential tax implications.
 The Internal Revenue Service has information for business owners here about closing your business.
-Three benefits of advanced estate planning are minimized taxes, creating a legacy and protecting assets according to this article from The Balance website.

 Building a transition plan requires careful thought and consideration.
 As the year comes to a close, think about who you would like to take over your business when you retire or if something unexpected happens.
 Many small business owners don’t think about their succession or transition plans until they’re ready to retire, but advanced planning can set up your business for future success and protect your legacy once you’re gone.